• Skip to primary navigation

 • Grease a 9" x 13" baking dish with butter and set aside.

-• Once it reaches 240 degrees, remove from the heat immediately and pour into your prepared pan.
-Let cool completely at room temperature - about 2-3 hours.
+• Once it reaches 240 degrees, remove from the heat immediately, stir in the vanilla, and pour into your prepared pan.
+Let cool completely at room temperature—about 2-3 hours.

 Cutting and Dipping Caramels

-• Once the caramels are completely cooled, slide a sharp knife around the edges and transfer the caramel to a cutting board (Note: if they are too soft to easily remove, transfer to the freezer for about 30 minutes before removing).
+• Once the caramels are completely cooled, slide a sharp knife around the edges and transfer the caramel to a cutting board.
 Cut caramels into 1" pieces, lining them up on a sheet tray lined with parchment paper.
 Transfer to the fridge while you prepare your chocolate.

 • Dip each caramel square one at a time into the melted chocolate, using a fork to dip and cover each caramel with chocolate.
 Lift the caramel out using the fork and tap on the side of the bowl to remove excess chocolate.
 Lightly scrape the bottom of the fork on the side of the bowl to remove more excess from the bottom and use a butter knife or offset spatula to help slide the caramel from the fork to the parchment paper or wax paper.